Standing Indian Loop (A.T.) — XUL (Sub 3-lb) Gear List

 First aid & Repair

-Ibuprofen, Immodium, Dermasafe knife, Leukotape strips, gauze pad, triple antibiotic ointment packet, tenacious tape patch, tweezers, extra bottle cap, waterproof matches (3X)
+Ibuprofen, Imodium, Benadryl; mini-scissors with rubber cover, Leukotape strips, gauze pad, triple antibiotic ointment packet, tenacious tape patch, tweezers, extra bottle cap.

 g1